University of Tsukuba: Features

 The university is primarily focused on STEMM fields (Science, Technology, Engineering, Mathematics, Medicine), physical education, and related interdisciplinary fields.
 This focus is reflected by the university's location in the heart of Tsukuba Science City, alongside over 300 other research institutions.
-The university counts among its alumni three Nobel laureates (two in Physics and one in Chemistry), and over 70 Olympic athletes.
+The university counts among its faculty three Nobel laureates (two in Physics and one in Chemistry), and over 70 Olympic athletes.

 It has established interdisciplinary PhD programs in both Human Biology and Empowerment Informatics and the International Institute for Integrative Sleep Medicine, which were created through the Ministry of Education, Culture, Sports, Science and Technology's competitive funding projects.

 Its Graduate School of Life and Environmental Sciences is represented on the national Coordinating Committee for Earthquake Prediction.